Minimum wage: Political affiliation, other reasons labour may not win

 The governors' argument aligned with public opinions that since states earn and generate different allocations and revenue, it is only proper for them to negotiate based on what is in each state's purse.

-This, by extension, will lead to resource control advocacy by the states because once they are to decide the salaries of workers, they will have to be in charge of their states’ resources.
+This, by extension, will lead to resource control advocacy by the states because once they decide the salaries of workers, they will have to be in charge of their states' resources.

+Okanlawon Gaffar, a legal practitioner, in an interview with Legit.ng, advocated for states to negotiate their minimum wage based on their capacity.
+He said:

+"I don’t think that the federal government should set the minimum wage to affect all states.
+This is itself the problem of our centralised government.

 Minimum wage: private sector considerations